AdyGCode/xxx-iot-dashboard/README.md

 * Graph data

 ## Requirements

-This code presumes certain hardware is being used.
+This code presumes the use of certain hardware.

 ### Hardware:
 * Raspberry Pi 3B or later

 ### Package Requirements
 This project requires the following package(s):

 | Package                   | Purpose                           | Recommended Version |